noahehall/theBookOfNoah/_aws.md

     + # of items * kb size per second
   - what happens if you exceed your provisioned throughput?
     + you get a 400 http status code: ProvisionedThroughputExceededException
+#### web identity providers with dynamodb
+  - you can authenticate users using web identity providers (e.g. facebook, etc), i.e. any nopen-id connect-compatible identity providers
+    + this is setup in the console > dynamodb > click a table > access control tab
+  - use the AssumeRoleWithWebIDentity API
+  - steps
+    1. create a role specifying the policy document for this web identity provider
+      - you can generate the policy document first via console > dynamodb > click a table > access control tab
+    2. have a user identity with their web identity provider (e.g. facebook)
+    3. their identity provider gives them a web identity token
+    4. you hit the AssumeRoleWithWebIDentity request providing their web token, the app id of the provider, and the amazon resource name (ARN) of the role you created in step 1
+    5. it hits the AWS security Token Service and gives you a temporary security credential by default lasting 1 hour that consists of
+      - access key id
+      - secret access key
+      - session token
+      - expiration (time limit, by default 1 hour)
+      - assume role id
+      - SubjectFromWebIdentityToken
+        + this is th uniue ID that appears in an IAM policy variable for this particular identity provider
+#### dynamodb conditional writes
+  - dynamodb is spread over 3 facilities
+  - if 2/more users want to update the same item at the same time?
+    + you set a conditional write based on the last state of the item
+      - if item is 10, both users want to update it
+      - before updating check and ensure it hasnt been updated,
+      - if item is still 10, update
+      - if item is not 10 (updated by someone else), then inform user to refresh
+  - conditional writes are idempotent: you can send the same conditional write request multiple times, but it will have no further effect on the item after the first time dynamodb performs the specified update
+#### atomic counters
+  - where you use the UpdateItem operation to increment/decrement the value of an existing attribute without interfering with other write requests
+  - atomic counters are not idempotent, so remember that everytime you use them its going to have an effect (unlike conditional writes)
+#### batch operations
+  - the BatchGetItem api can retrieve:
+    + up to 1MB of data
+    + contain up to 100 items
+    + can retrieve items from multiple tables in a single request

+## VPCs: virtual private cloud
+  - a VPC is a data center located in a specific region
+  - they can span availability zones, but cannot span regions
+  - you provision a logically isolated section of AWS resources in the cloud in a virtual network
+    + complete control over IP address range, subnets, route table configuration, and network gateways, security groups, network access control lists, etc
+  - you can create a Hardware Virtual Private Network (VPN) connection between your corporate data center and your VPC and leverage the AWS cloud as an extension o fyour corporate datacenter

 ## tips and tricks